 According to Father Charles Vatu, Vanuatu's Principal Elections Officer, the Commonwealth's assistance has helped the electoral commission "to become more proactive and efficient.”

 “Having someone like Michael with extensive experience in electoral process is very beneficial to the Vanuatu Electoral Office now and in the future.
 Vanuatu is a young country that is still developing its democracy.
-With the help from the Commonwealth and others will see Vanuatu’s democracy become stronger and stable.”
+With the help from the Commonwealth and others we will see Vanuatu’s democracy become stronger and stable.”

 Albert Mariner, Head of Caribbean and Pacific at the Commonwealth Secretariat, says the project forms part of the organisation's broader engagement to strengthen electoral processes and institutions in the Pacific.